arthurmauvezin/devops-course/slides/continuous-integration.md

 ### CI : Tests

-* Test all you can test automatically --> It means, practically everything.
+* Test all you can test automatically --> It means practically everything.
 * There is different type of tests
+* Tests are not optional

 > To test is to stamp and validate a deliverable